1.4. The Methods of Writing and Reading Tuples

 -

-The description of how to find the index tuples in a B-tree index is not explained here, as it is very common and the space here is limited.
-See the relevant materials. ↩︎
+The procedure for finding index tuples within a B-tree index is omitted here, as it is a widely documented concept and space is limited.
+Please refer to relevant technical documentation for details. ↩︎